shrocket/personal_website/content/blog/2021-03-31-resorting-to-the-internet.md

 ---
-title: "resorting to the internet"
+title: resorting to the internet
 date: 2021-03-31
 tags:
   - essay
   - list
   - poetry